nlsynth/karuta/docs/usersguide.rst

 Embedded combinational logic
 ----------------------------

-A combinational logic in a Verilog module can be embedded in a function of Karuta by spcifying the file name and module name by @ExtCombinational annotation.
+A combinational logic in a Verilog module can be embedded in a function of Karuta by specifying the file name and module name by @ExtCombinational annotation.

 .. code-block:: none